Full disclosure: This post contains affiliate links. ?

 With a free account, your options are limited.
 You have access to the “Hello” topic which includes seven lessons as well as a daily lesson.

-The daily lessons unlock every ten hours, and if you complete an entire week of daily lessons, you unlock a more lengthy weekly test.
+The daily lessons unlock every twelve hours, and if you complete an entire week of daily lessons, you unlock a more lengthy weekly test.
 If you miss a day, however, you don’t get access to the weekly test.
+And if you complete each weekly quiz, you can also unlock a monthly challenge.
 Getting access to extra learning material is definitely great motivation for coming back each day and keeping up your studies!

 Signing up for a paid account unlocks the remaining lessons.
 The categories or topics include: